 Active TSP is an Intelligent Transportation System (ITS) that enables an approaching bus to communicate with a traffic signal and alter the signal timing to improve transit progression.
 Active TSP may extend the signal green time, truncate the red phase, swap signal phases, insert a transit-only phase, or skip signal phases.
-The margin of signal time prioritized for transit is typically made up in modifications to the remaining signal phases with the overall signal cycle length remaining generally unchanged and fully recovered in the following cycle.
+The margin of signal time prioritized for transit is typically made up in modifications to the remaining generally unchanged and fully recovered in the following cycle.
 TSP uses transponders on buses that communicate with traffic controllers.
 Prioritizing transit at intersections creates more reliable and efficient service.
 This makes transit a more attractive mode of transportation for users and reduces operating costs for the City and service area.